 The active constituents of this herb, like kaempferol, rutin, quercetin, and tannins, are found to have profound benefits in treating many disorders.
 It has been in use over many centuries in Ayurvedic medicine as a health tonic to rejuvenate and heal the body and mind.
 This herb is most commonly used to improve female reproductive organ functioning.
 It is also used to treat other disorders.

 Benefits of Shatavari:

 Shatavari is a beneficial drug from the Ayurveda stream.
-Several studies are conducted on this plant showing its utility as a promising therapeutic agent in alternative therapies.
-Phytochemicals and pharmacology of this drug provide useful scientific data to promote this as an essential Ayurvedic drug in several ailments.
+Several studies have been conducted on this plant showing its utility as a promising therapeutic agent in alternative therapies.
+The phytochemicals and pharmacology of this drug provide useful scientific data to promote this as an essential Ayurvedic drug in several ailments.

 Shatavari has a wide assortment of benefits.
 A 2013 research study published in the Asian Pacific Journal of Tropical Disease revealed that the herb strengthens the immune system by improving the operation of macrophages–the immune cells responsible for digesting potentially harmful organisms and cancer cells.
 The Identical research revealed that Shatavari could help with female reproductive problems, including:

 The nourishing properties of Shatavari are used in Ayurveda to support several functions and systems in the body:

 – Irritable bowel syndrome

 – Supportive of the male reproductive system

 – Natural antioxidant properties